-In retirement, Leschyshyn served as an Assistant Coach for the Saskatoon Blades for the 2012 and 2013 seasons.
-Leschyshyn was also a member of the Colorado Avalanche radio broadcast team providing color commentary.
+Following Leschyshyn’s retirement, he served as an Assistant Coach for the Saskatoon Blades for the 2012 and 2013 seasons.
+Leschyshyn was also a member of the Colorado Avalanche radio broadcast team, providing color commentary during games.
 Leschyshyn was inducted into the Saskatoon Sports Hall of Fame in 2012.